BanterBoy/scripts-blog/_pages/menu/about.md

 Over the years I had accumulated a large store of PowerShell code that TBH wasn't really filed all that well.
 Much of the filing was done in haste, mostly during a complicated project of some sort or another.
 As a result of sloppy filing, it was becoming increasingly difficult to navigate and locate a script I knew I already had and sometimes the search ended with me writing it again (sometimes better than the last time).

-I have read, paginated and expanded all of the aliases in every script to ensure they are easier to read and that they all function as designed, some of which only work in version 5 of PowerShell.
-They have been catalogued by use case as best I can.
-Any not fitting in a specific category can be found under miscellaneous.
-The aim is to provide a brief overview of the script and where possible some examples.

 ---

 ## Table of Contents